zenorocha/clipboard.js/readme.md

 The good news is that clipboard.js gracefully degrades if you need to support older browsers.
 All you have to do is show a tooltip saying `Copied!` when `success` event is called and `Press Ctrl+C to copy` when `error` event is called because the text is already selected.

+You can also check if clipboard.js is supported or not by running `Clipboard.isSupported()`, that way you can hide copy/cut buttons from the UI.

 ## License

 [MIT License](http://zenorocha.mit-license.org/) © Zeno Rocha